 The availability of high-quality human tissue linked to clinical data is pivotal to the success of Precision Medicine and translational research.
 Arguably, existing material within academic and clinical institutions generally is sub-optimally accessed to ever fulfil its enormous potential and a number of organisational/operational barriers have often been identified by many to explain this.

 Newcastle has a strong tradition of curating research tissue and developing biobanks; one of the most compelling examples of success is the Newcastle Brain Tissue Resource which has underpinned a myriad of world leading studies in neurodegeneration, most notably in Lewy Body dementia.

-The NovoPath Biobank (CePA) was established in 2017 as an NHS resource for research.
-It has full Biobanking REC approval until 2021.
+The NovoPath Biobank (previously CePA) was established in 2017 as an NHS resource for research.
+It has full Biobanking REC approval until 2022.
 It includes provision for access to tissues that are surplus to diagnostic purposes on a prospective basis ‘on request’.
 It also allows for access to the huge tissue archive of FFPE blocks dating back some 25 years; to give some context to this, currently >200,000 blocks per annum are currently collected and stored.